hfp/libxs/README.md

 make AVX=3
 ```

 An extended interface can generated which allows to perform software prefetches.
 Prefetching data might be helpful when processing batches of matrix multiplications where the next operands are farther away or otherwise unpredictable in their memory location.
-The prefetch strategy can be specified similar as shown in the section [Directly invoking the generator backend](#directly-invoking-the-generator-backend) i.e., by either using the number of the shown enumeration, or by exactly using the name of the prefetch strategy.
+The prefetch strategy can be specified similar as shown in the section [Generator driver](#generator-driver) i.e., by either using the number of the shown enumeration, or by exactly using the name of the prefetch strategy.
 The only exception is PREFETCH=1 which is enabling a default strategy ("AL2_BL2viaC" rather than "nopf").
 The following example is requesting the "AL2jpst" strategy:

 ```
 make PREFETCH=8
 ```

-The interface which is supporting software prefetches extends the signature of all kernels by three arguments (pa, pb, and pc) allowing the call-side to specify where to prefetch the operands of the "next" multiplication from (a, b, and c).
-There are [macros](https://github.com/hfp/libxs/blob/master/src/libxs_prefetch.h) available (C/C++ only) allowing to call the matrix multiplication functions in a prefetch-agnostic fashion (see [cp2k](https://github.com/hfp/libxs/blob/master/samples/cp2k/cp2k.cpp) or [smm](https://github.com/hfp/libxs/tree/master/samples/smm samples) code samples).
+The prefetch interface is extending the signature of all kernels by three arguments (pa, pb, and pc).
+These additional three arguments are specifying the locations of the operands of the next multiplication (the next a, b, and c).

 Further, the generated interface of the library also encodes the parameters the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXS_MAX_* and LIBXS_AVG_* information can be used with the LIBXS_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXS.

 ### Auto-dispatch
 The function 'libxs_?mmdispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 The automatic code dispatch is orchestrating two levels: